GuiTuring/TuringTest/UnifyIDTest/README.md

 ## What could be improved further

-In current implementation, images from camera are encrypted and then stored.
-This way might be issue with in more cases like with shorter snapshots interval and larger image size.
-Something like image queue could be used for buffering images from camera.
+In the current implementation, images from the camera are encrypted and then stored.
+This method might create problems when the snapshots interval is short and the image size is large.
+Something like an image queue could be used for buffering images from the camera, to handle this.